Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Robledillo de Gata

-The next stop is Robledillo de Gata, charming corner of popular architecture between stone, wood and water.
-Its staggered streets, fountains and slate roofs make it one of the most authentic and surprising villages of the Sierra de Gata.
+Robledillo de Gata, a charming village with traditional architecture featuring stone, wood, and water.
+Its winding streets, fountains, and slate roofs make it one of the most authentic and striking villages in the Sierra de Gata.

-We enter San Martín de Trevejo, between chestnut trees and mountains.
-Its own language, the "fala", its steep streets and traditional houses create a unique place, where cultural identity has been preserved as a treasure in the middle of Extremadura's nature.
+San Martín de Trevejo, nestled among chestnut trees and mountains.
+Its unique dialect, known as “fala,” its steep streets, and traditional houses come together to create a one-of-a-kind place where cultural identity has been preserved like a treasure in the heart of Extremadura’s natural landscape.

-We climbed to Trevejo, a small and quiet medieval enclave on top of a hill.
-Its ruined Templar castle dominates the landscape of the Sierra de Gata, giving majestic views.
-Its rustic atmosphere preserves the essence of time standing still
+Trevejo, a small, quiet medieval village perched on a hilltop.
+Its ruined Templar castle overlooks the landscape of the Sierra de Gata, offering majestic views.
+Its rustic atmosphere preserves the essence of a bygone era

-We close the route in Trujillo, monumental and cradle of conquerors.
-Its main square, castle and palaces envelop us in centuries of history.
-It is one of the most impressive destinations in the south, where the past shines in every corner with majesty.
+Trujillo, a city of monuments and the birthplace of conquistadors.
+Its main square, castle, and palaces immerse us in centuries of history.
+It is one of the most impressive destinations in the south, where the past shines majestically in every corner.

-Let yourself be guided through legendary fortresses, stone streets and villages where history still breathes.
-The Route of the Villages of the Order and the Sword is not just a journey: it is a way of returning to the origin, with pause, with wonder and with respect.
+Let yourself be guided by legendary fortresses, cobblestone streets, and villages where history still lives on.
+The Route of the Villages of the Order and the Sword is not just a journey: it is a way to return to our roots, with a sense of calm, wonder, and respect.

-Now the most important thing remains: that you live it.
+Now all that remains is the most important part: for you to experience it.

-The Route of the Villages of the Order and the Sword can be enjoyed all year round.
-Its castles, medieval streets and breathtaking landscapes offer history and beauty in any season.
+The Route of the Villages of the Order and the Sword can be enjoyed year-round.
+Its castles, medieval streets, and breathtaking landscapes offer history and beauty in any season.

 ROUTE